bad-Al-code/rta/README.md

 This repository is configured with two GitHub Actions workflows:

 1. **CI Pipeline (ci.yml)**: Automatically runs on every pull request and push to non-main branches.
 It performs linting, formatting checks, and runs the entire test suite against live database containers to ensure code quality and prevent regressions.
 2. **CD Pipeline (cd.yml)**: Automatically runs only when a new Git tag (e.g., v1.0.1) is pushed.
-It builds a production-ready Docker image, versions it with the Git tag, and pushes it to Docker Hub.
+It builds a production-ready Docker image, versions it with the Git tag, and pushes it to Docker Hub..